spatie/laravel-resource-links/docs/endpoint-types/controllers.md

 ---
-title: Endpoint groups
+title: Controllers
-weight: 6
+weight: 2
 ---

-Sometimes a more fine-grained control is needed to construct endpoints.
-Let's say you want to prefix a set of endpoints, change the name of an endpoint, or specify which endpoints to include.
-That's where endpoint groups come into place.
-You can now create a resource with controller endpoint as such:
+A controller can be added to an endpoint group as such:

 ``` php
 class UserResource extends JsonResource